andrejnevesjr/js-mvc/README.md

 #### Getting dependencies and running the server (DEV)

-> Requires an .env files holding the following variables
+> NOTE: Requires an .env files holding the following variables.
+> NOTE2: If you are going to use the Dockerfile present here is also required to add the PORT variable

 ```
 ACCESS_TOKEN_SECRET=YOUR_TOKEN